The Logging Industry Lie: forest “management”

 Wuerthner’s articles appear on many of this website’s pages, including the Eating Animals page, Regenerative Ranching page, and my Wildfire page

-I also credit Wuerthner with first educating me about wildfire, in his compendium by this same name, Wildfire.
-With the foundational belief that wildfire is natural, unavoidable and beneficial.
-I’ll add an additional descriptive for 2023: desirable.
+I also credit Wuerthner with first educating me about wildfire, in his comprehensive compendium by this same name, Wildfire.
+His collection instilled in me the foundational belief that wildfire is natural, unavoidable and beneficial.
+I’ll add an additional descriptive: wildfire is desirable.

-He has recently been weighing in on a topic I like to call, The Big Logging Industry Lie: a new but already widespread industry narrative.
-It goes like this: we need to cut down millions of trees in order to make today’s drought and climate-stressed forests healthy, thus more resilient to wildfire, and thus “save” forests from both “catastrophic” fire which destroy both forests and so many of our homes.
+Wuerthner has recently been weighing in on a topic I like to call, The Big Logging Industry Lie: a relatively new, but already widespread industry narrative.
+It goes like this: we need to cut down millions of trees in order to make today’s drought and climate-stressed forests healthy, thus more resilient to wildfire, and thus “save” forests from “catastrophic” fire which destroy forests and our homes.
+[BULLETIN: To be clear: this is all non-science; it’s false.]
 Sound familiar?

-One real danger: repeating lies often makes them seem true, or partially true to many people.
-(Hence the dark artistry of Roy Cohn and his pathological, presidential, star pupil.)
-Examples include the fossil fuel industry’s public relations term, “clean coal,” the chemical industry’s peddling”the safe use chemical herbicides” and Big Beef’s latest nostrum, “regenerative ranching.”
+One real danger: repeating these logging lies often makes them seem true, or partially true for too many people.
+(Hence the dark artistry of lawyer Roy Cohn and his most famous pathological, star presidential pupil.)
+Examples of big lies, repeated, becoming perceived as truth include the fossil fuel industry’s public relations term, “clean coal,” and the chemical industry’s peddling”the safe use chemical herbicides” and Big Beef’s latest scam nostrum, “regenerative ranching.”
 Repeating lies until they find a receptive audience is an old, proven tactic, one used by propagandists throughout history.

 The forest “thinning” mantra directly contradicts our society’s established “we need more trees” belief.
-Yet many believe this new, contradictory “chainsaw management” narrative.
-(Dig deep enough and you’ll find we all have contradictory beliefs; such is the nature of beliefs.)
+Yet too many people believe this new, contradictory “chainsaw management” narrative.
+(Dig deep enough and you’ll find we all have contradictory beliefs.
+Such is the nature of beliefs.)

 So which is it, A or B?: